-in Figure 11.

 The red circle in is the Dout + output which goes to input of the Cortex at J3 IN 1+.

 The yellow circle is the Dout - output which goes to input of the Cortex at J4 IN 1-.

 The green circle is the Cout + output which goes to input of the Cortex at J1 CLK +.